Auditing-Korner/Apache-Sling-Auditor/docspages/index.md

   <strong>⚠️ FOR EDUCATIONAL AND AUTHORIZED USE ONLY</strong><br>
   This tool is intended for security auditing and testing purposes by authorized personnel only.
 Always obtain explicit written permission before scanning any system.
 </div>

+## ⚠️ Known Limitations

+- **Reporting**: Currently only JSON reports are generated.
+HTML and text summary reports are planned for future releases.
+- **Default Credentials**: Default credentials from config are only tested if authentication-required paths (401/403) are detected first.
+Use `-u` and `-p` flags for guaranteed credential testing.
+- **Memory Usage**: Large wordlists are loaded entirely into memory.
+Consider using smaller wordlists or reducing thread count for very large enumerations.
+- **Configuration**: Some configuration sections must exist in `config/audit_config.yaml` or scans may fail.
+Keep the default config as a template.

 ## 📦 Installation